jesuscc1993/ps-save-icon-generator/README.md

 ## Running

-- Run `generate-ps-save-icons.py` as administrator.
+- Run `generate-ps-save-icons.py`.
-- Run `python generate-ps-save-icons.py` in the terminal, as administrator.
+- Run `python generate-ps-save-icons.py` in the terminal.

-(Administrator rights are required to be able to write the `desktop.ini` files).
+(Administrator rights may be required to be able to write the `desktop.ini` files).

 ## Notes